iwebdevthai/Galleryview/README.md

 # GalleryView

-Galleryview is a photo gallery plugin for jQuery.
+GalleryView is a photo gallery plugin for jQuery.
 It offers several features such as a filmstrip, and now support to be responsive.
 You can find the latest version at https://github.com/bhubbard/GalleryView

-For more information about the *responsive* GalleryView, you can visit http://jeroenp.awardspace.com/?page=blog:responsivegalleryview#content

 ## Contributors
 * Jack Anderson (@jackwanders)